Kathy Beale: Reception

-During a period of ratings decline and heavy media criticism aimed at EastEnders in 2005, Rupert Smith, The Guardian TV critic and author of EastEnders: 20 years in Albert Square, stated that Kathy was one of EastEnders best characters, the type the show was lacking at the time.
+During a period of ratings decline and heavy media criticism aimed at EastEnders in 2005, Rupert Smith, The Guardian TV critic and author of EastEnders: 20 Years in Albert Square, stated that Kathy was one of EastEnders best characters, the type the show was lacking at the time.
 He described her, along with characters Angie Watts (Anita Dobson), Tiffany Mitchell (Martine McCutcheon), Bianca Jackson (Patsy Palmer), Janine Butcher (Charlie Brooks) and Cindy Beale (Michelle Collins) as "strong women who can't control their appetites".

 In 2008, All About Soap included the storyline that sees James Willmott-Brown (William Boyde) rape Kathy in their list of "top ten taboo" storylines of all time.
 Their writer described it as one of the "taboos which have bravely been broken by soaps."
-The rape storyline has also been described as "high-profile" and "harrowing", by Duncan Lindsay from The Metro.
+The rape storyline has also been described as "high-profile" and "harrowing", by Duncan Lindsay from the Metro newspaper.

-On the character's thought-to-be death in 2015, Lindsay (Metro) said that fans "have been very vocal about the poor decision in killing such a Walford icon off" He also called Kathy's return "sensational".
+On the character's thought-to-be death in 2015, Lindsay (Metro) said that fans "have been very vocal about the poor decision in killing such a Walford icon off".
+He also called Kathy's return "sensational".
 One viewer was shocked by the return and, after the airing, wrote on Twitter, "Kathy's back!!!!
 OMG!!!!
 I can't cope with much more".
 Another exclaimed that "Dreams do come true".
 The episode that sees the character return was originally watched by 10.84 million viewers with a peak of 11.9 million viewers.
 It was also revealed that there were 30,000 tweets written on Twitter about the episode.
 Edward Brooks and Rebecca Pocklington from The Daily Mirror called Kathy's return a "shock".
 Kathy's 2015 reintroduction was nominated for 'Best Shock Twist' at that year's Inside Soap Awards, under the name of 'Kathy Beale is alive'.
 Seen as Kathy returned, despite being thought to be dead, several news sources joked about the chance of Wellard (Kyte) returning with his former owner, Robbie Jackson (Dean Gaffney).
 Adam Miller from Daily Express described Kathy's return as "spectacular".
 Daniel Kilkelly from Digital Spy called Kathy a "Walford icon".
 She was also been described as a "legend".
 In 2023, Speaking on her return, Alex Ross from Planet Radio wrote that "EastEnders fans were left shocked to the core in 2015 when she made a return to the soap as Kathy Beale!
 That's the world of soaps for you!"
 On 6 November 2017, Taylforth was awarded the "Outstanding Achievement" accolade at the Inside Soap Awards, for both her roles in soap, Kathy and Hollyoaks Sandy Roscoe.